Meet Aditi Mehta, assistant professor—teaching stream and the most recent addition to the Urban Studies Program teaching team.

 What do you call “home” now?
 Well, most recently, home was Cambridge, MA, but Toronto is home now!

-What is your favourite street/public space there and why?
-In Cambridge, MA, my favorite public space/area was Central Square because it was such a diverse neighborhood with something for everyone.
-I am still exploring Toronto, and while this may sound cliché, I really did enjoy wandering through Graffiti Alley.
+What is your favourite public space in Cambridge and why?
+My favorite public space there was Central Square because it was such a diverse neighborhood with something for everyone.
+I am still exploring Toronto, and while this may sounds cliché, I did really enjoy wandering through the several lanes of graffiti alley.